zibzub/catmoon/README.md

 Face 29: IDs 24592–25439
 ```

-This makes the CatMoon both a visual artwork and a spatial map of the full MoonCat rescue set.
+This makes CatMoon both a visual artwork and a spatial map of the full MoonCat rescue set.

 ## Image Assets